janbiedermann/audiocodes_voip_phone/README.md

 Then restart lighttpd with `/home/ipphone/scripts/httpd_restart.sh` and your cgi should work.
 Be aware that the `/tmp/lighttpd_access.conf` config file is deleted and recreated on each restart of the phone or the control-center application.
+You may also modify the firmware to make your changes permanent, see below.

 ### Analyzing the Firmware